Pprudhvivardhan/Total-MYSQL-Notes/README.md

 # SQL-topics

 ✏️ My Total SQL Notes are meticulously crafted to provide you with a comprehensive understanding of SQL, covering a wide range of topics and different kinds of queries.
-Whether you're a beginner or an experienced SQL user, our notes are designed to enhance your knowledge and sharpen your SQL skills
+Whether you're a beginner or an experienced SQL user, our notes are designed to enhance your knowledge and sharpen your SQL skills📚

 📣🌟 I have delved into various SQL topics, and I can't wait to share my knowledge with you all. 🤩📚